Location: Umbria, Italy

 Minimum Length of Stay for Volunteers: 3 weeks

 Room and Board Arrangements

 The fee covers room and board.
-The dig house is a 10th monastery, the Convento S. Lorenzo in Vineis, near the excavation.
-Two to three to a room.
+The dig house is a 10th monastery, the Convento S. Lorenzo in Vineis, near the excavation - two to four to a room.
 Some additional rooms are in a Ex-School just down the road from the Convento.
+These rooms are domatory style.
+Both residences have laundry machines and drying racks.
 Meals are taken in the refectory of monastery.
-They are catered by a near by Taverna.
-Pictures of the accommodations are up at digumbria.com under Photos.
+They are prepared by a chef who is on staff.
+Pictures of the accommodations are up at digumbria.com under facebook photos.